 Ideally, you should state botanical names of tree species if you know them.
 If not, you can use common names.
 Use the list of frequently used names for tree species if you’re unsure of the botanical name:

 |Japanese larch||Larix kaempferi|

 |Hybrid larch||Larix eurolepsis|

 Enter whether the solid fuel wood is in the form of logs, kindling, or other.

-Enter the quantity in tonnes as accurately as is feasible.
+Enter the quantity in tonnes as accurately as possible.

 Country where the material is imported from

 Enter the country from where the solid fuel wood was last moved.
-(Note that this is not necessarily the country where the firewood was grown.)
+This is not necessarily the country where the firewood was grown.

 Country where the material was grown